How to Setup a HTTPS Node JS Server on Amazon EC2

 Click the Create records in Route 53

-Success in ACM creation We want to create these 3 domain name, once domain created and new records add to route 53, you will see as below.
+We want to create these 3 domain names.
+Once the domains are created and new records are added to Route 53, you will see the following:

 Setup AWS Application Load Balancer